cheat-engine/cheat-engine/trunk/Cheat Engine/release/readme.txt

 Changes:
-Added a profiler so you can find function entry points and see how often they are called Deleting a plugin now calls FreeLibrary on it
+Added a profiler so you can find function entry points and see how often they are called Deleting a plugin now calls FreeLibrary on it Ctrl+enter in the luaengine form now automatically executes the command

 How to use: